You’ve reached content that’s exclusive to AARP members.

 Completed

-“Things have changed drastically since electricity began lighting our homes a little more than a century ago; we’ve become a 24/7 society, living in environments that are lighted 24 hours a day,” said psychiatrist Maurice Ohayon, the study’s coauthor and a professor of psychiatry and behavioral sciences at Stanford University School of Medicine.
+“Things have changed drastically since electricity began lighting our homes a little more than a century ago; we've become a 24/7 society, living in environments that are lighted 24 hours a day,” says Maurice Ohayon, M.D., a professor of psychiatry and behavioral sciences at Stanford University School of Medicine.
+Ohayon coauthored a study that found that people living in well-lit urban areas were 6 percent more likely to sleep fewer than six hours per night than people in less intensely lit areas.
+His research, published in 2016 in the journal Sleep, involved nearly 16,000 adults 18 and older who were interviewed over an eight-year period about their sleep habits and quality of sleep.

 Up Next